wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * AC = Advisory circular
 * A/C = Airconditioning Unit
 * Absolute altitude - The vertical distance of the aircraft above the ground, measured from the ground to the aircraft’s position in the air.
-* Absolute ceiling = <a href="https://www.aeroclass.org/how-high-do-planes-fly/" target="_blank" rel="noreferrer noopener">maximum aircraft’s altitude</a> that can be reached for flying at full throttle, constant airspeed, and leveled position
+* Absolute ceiling = <a href="https://www.aeroclass.org/how-high-do-planes-fly/" target="_blank">maximum aircraft’s altitude</a> that can be reached for flying at full throttle, constant airspeed, and leveled position
 * ACARS = Airline communications and reporting system
-* Accelerated stall = Stall happening at a higher airspeed than usual due to a higher <a href="https://www.aeroclass.org/load-factor-in-aviation/" target="_blank" rel="noreferrer noopener">load factor</a> (g).
+* Accelerated stall = Stall happening at a higher airspeed than usual due to a higher <a href="https://www.aeroclass.org/load-factor-in-aviation/" target="_blank">load factor</a> (g).
 This stall generally happens when the aircraft is going straight up or straight down and by making abrupt turns or control inputs in general.
 * ACP = Audio Control Panel - a dashboard with buttons and knobs for the pilot to select the audio settings for reception and transition and for both communication and navigation radio frequencies.
 * Actuator = component that deflects a control surface or, in hydraulics, moves a structure such as a landing gear
 * AD = Airworthiness Directive.
 Maintenance or modification ordered by FAA.
-* ADS-B = <a href="https://www.aeroclass.org/what-is-ads-b/" target="_blank" rel="noreferrer noopener">Automatic Dependent Surveillance-Broadcast</a> - the main technology used for aircraft tracking.
+* ADS-B = <a href="https://www.aeroclass.org/what-is-ads-b/" target="_blank">Automatic Dependent Surveillance-Broadcast</a> - the main technology used for aircraft tracking.
 It automatically sends position data from the aircraft, with no need for pilot intervention.
 * ADC = Air Data Computer
 * ADF = Automatic Direction Finder - an electronic device that helps navigation by identifying the relative position and <strong>bearing</strong> of an aircraft from a radio beacon transmitting in the MF or LF bandwidth, like a Non-Directional Beacon or commercial radio broadcast station.
 * ADI = Attitude direction indicator